KNMI/adaguc-server/doc/configuration/DataPostProc.md

 ## 18. *CDDPMetadataVariable*    `algorithm="metadata_variable"`

 Add extra metadata to the CDF Data model.
 This can be used to adjust metadata which are incorrectly advertised in existing NetCDF files.
-Previousely this could be done via NCML.
+Previously this could be done via NCML.

 Attributes:
 - variable - The variable to select